eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/defaultFilter.rst

 The ``like`` operator is similar as the one defined by SQL.
 This operator only can be used with strings.
-There are two wildcards could be used in conjunction with this operator
+There are two wildcards that could be used in conjunction with this operator

 - The percent sign ``%`` (or its alias ``*``) represents zero, one, or multiple characters.
 - The underscore sign ``_`` (or its alias ``?``) represents one single character.